 Although modern animation is almost always fully 3D-rendered and doesn’t contain real-world scenes (exceptions apply), the process of color grading is still required because workflow involves various 3D packages producing parts of the final product each in different color space.

-Color Grading in Film
+Where Color Grading Sits in the Production Workflow